Skip to main content

 Tasmania’s winter festivals are a mainline into the island’s creative flow.

-Let the festive artists do the creative heavy lifting and don't forget to book your tickets in advance (…we’d say, “You snooze, you lose”, but that sounds a bit mean-hearted).
+Let the festive artists do the creative heavy lifting and don't forget to book your tickets in advance (…we’d say, “you snooze, you lose”, but that sounds a bit mean-hearted).

 People walk through a basement hall dug directly out of solid rock, with a bar at one end where people line up to purchase drinks.